Last Reviewed: April 2025

 My stroke affected my left side.
 Immediately afterwards, I was unable to use my arm, or to walk.
-I needed to be taken to the toilet by nurses, even.
-I worked with physiotherapists on my leg, and by the time I left hospital was able to take a few steps around my bed.
-Very little attention was paid to my arm.
+I needed to be taken to the toilet, even.
+I worked with hospital physiotherapists on my leg, and by the time I left hospital was able to take a few steps around my bed.
+No attention was paid to my arm, and as a result this is still a problem.

-In more than six years since the stroke, my walking has gradually improved, although my overall balance is still not good and I run out of steam very quickly.
-Key effects are with my hand and foot, both of which are effectively paralysed.
-My foot tends also to drop, which makes me prone to tripping.
+In almost ten years since the stroke, my walking has gradually improved, although my overall balance is still not good and I run out of steam quickly.
+Key effects are with my hand and foot, both of which are still paralysed.
+My foot also drops, which makes me prone to tripping.
 If I do fall over, I need lever myself up again using e.g. furniture.
+I haven’t the strength to get up on my own.

 Vision